gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Cache-safe mixed JVM language compilation

 In Gradle 3.5, projects that used both Java and another JVM language (like Groovy or Scala) would encounter problems when using the build cache.
-The class files created by multiple compilation tasks were all placed into the same output directory, which made determining the set of outputs to cache for each task difficult.
+The class files created by multiple compilation tasks were all placed into the same output directory, which made determining the set of outputs to cache for each task difficult and would cause Gradle to cache the wrong outputs for each compilation task.

 Gradle now uses separate output directories for each JVM language.
-TODO: We should expand this since this is not specifically a build cache improvement.

 #### Automatic clean-up of local build cache